 Dr Tonia Sebbes

 I finished my medical training at UWA in 1998 and then spent my intern and resident years in Perth.
 I finished my General Practice training in 2003.
 My training was in rural and remote locations.
-I then went on and became a rural GP and have worked in Moora since 2003.
+I then went on and became a rural GP and worked in Moora from 2003.
 I have a very broad knowledge of General Practice.
 I was involved in patient care at Moora District Hospital for many years.
 My years as a rural GP allowed me to really embrace the concept of comprehensive care for both my patients and their families.